Sleep Disorders and Parasomnias

 A person experiencing a night terror abruptly awakes from sleep in a terrified state, but is confused and unable to communicate.
 They do not respond to voices and are difficult to fully awaken.
 Night terrors last about 15 minutes, after which time the person usually lies down and appears to fall back asleep.
 People who have night terrors (sometimes called sleep terrors) usually don't remember the events the next morning.
 Night terrors are similar to nightmares, but usually occur during deep sleep.

 People experiencing sleep terrors may pose dangers to themselves or others because of limb movements.
-Night terrors are fairly common in children, mostly between the ages of 3 and 5.
+Night terrors are fairly common in children, mostly between ages 3 and 8.
 Children with sleep terrors will often also talk in their sleep or sleepwalk.
 This sleep disorder, which may run in families, also can occur in adults.
 Strong emotional tension and/or the use of alcohol can increase the incidence of night terrors among adults.

 Sleepwalking appears to run in families.
 Contrary to what many people believe, it is not dangerous to wake a person who is sleepwalking.
 The sleepwalker simply may be confused or disoriented for a short time upon awakening.
 Although waking a sleepwalker is not dangerous, sleepwalking itself can be dangerous, because the person is unaware of his or her surroundings and can bump into objects or fall down.
 In most children, it tends to stop as they enter the teen years.